Monitoring ML Applications in Production

 static_configs:

 - targets: ["api:8000"]On Kubernetes you rarely hard-code targets like this.
-You run the Prometheus Operator and drop a ServiceMonitor next to your app, and Prometheus discovers every matching pod automatically — so when the HPA from part six scales you from two pods to eight, all eight get scraped without touching any config.
+You run the Prometheus Operator and drop a ServiceMonitor next to your app, and Prometheus discovers every matching pod automatically, so when the HPA from part seven scales you from two pods to eight, all eight get scraped without touching any config.
 The pull model and service discovery are exactly why Prometheus fits a world where pods come and go.

 Grafana: turn series into a story

-Prometheus stores and queries; Grafana makes it legible.
+Prometheus stores and queries the data; Grafana makes it readable.
 You point Grafana at Prometheus as a data source and build a dashboard from PromQL queries.
 For a model server, four panels tell you almost everything at a glance:

 - →Request rate — sum(rate(http_requests_total[5m])), split by endpoint.
 Traffic, at a glance.